groupgets/LeptonModule/ThermalView/README.md

 Install the toolchain and add the bin directory to your path, e.g., PATH=C:\MinGW\bin;%PATH%

 Run Make (mingw32-make.exe) to build the code.
+Use the "clean" target to clean before building.

 The program has a hardcoded serial (COM) port - you will need to update this accordingly before compiling.